-Zunka happens to be a simple gram flour curry that is a common staple diet in rural Maharashtra.
+Zunka is a simple gram flour curry that is a common staple diet in rural Maharashtra.
 It is also popular in Karnataka.
 There are many versions to this recipe, where it is made dry or in a semi-liquid form called Pithale.

 - 1/2 cup besan (Gram flour)

 - 4-5 tbsp. oil

 - handful of coriander leaves, chopped (save few for garnishing)